microsoft/fluentui/rfcs/convergence/make-overrides.md

 This moves us to a next issue: there is no way to define styles for multiple slots/components with a single call of the `makeStyles()`.
 Each slot will require a separate call of `makeStyles()`.
 Since these calls are represented by React hooks we can't bail out even if these slots  are not rendered.

+_Side note:_

-_Side note:_ Initially we have been focused on implementation of atomic CSS and merging style definitions.
+> Initially we have been focused on implementation of atomic CSS and merging style definitions.
 As a source for inspirations we have used [Facebook stylex talk](https://www.youtube.com/watch?v=9JZHodNR184):
+>

-- there was nothing like [`ax()`](https://github.com/microsoft/fluentui/pull/16411) function to merge atomic classes.
+> - there was nothing like [`ax()`](https://github.com/microsoft/fluentui/pull/16411) function to merge atomic classes
-- there was no contextual RTL support (parts of app can be rendered with different text directions)
+> - there was no contextual RTL support (parts of app can be rendered with different text directions)

 ## Detailed Design or Proposal